Who Is Madeleine McCann?

 Arriving two months before McCann's 16th birthday, the series revisits the early investigations, which focused on the parents as likely perpetrators of the crime, as well as a later one by British authorities, which produced a list of 38 viable suspects who had never been questioned.

 Despite appearing throughout the documentary via old video clips and media footage, the parents did not participate in its production.
-"We did not see and still do not see how this programme will help the search for Madeleine and, particularly given there is an active police investigation, could potentially hinder it," they wrote on their Find Madeline website.
+"We did not see and still do not see how this programme will help the search for Madeleine and, particularly given there is an active police investigation, could potentially hinder it," they wrote on their Find Madeleine website.
 "Consequently, our views and preferences are not reflected in the programme.
 We will not be making any further statements or giving interviews regarding this programme."

 Madeleine McCann's Age